 About Us

-Lake Jefferson was created by a dam built in 1927 so the village bathers could romp at and recreate in the shadow of the Lake Jeff Hotel, one of the crown jewels of Jeffersonville until its closing in 1998.
-Four years later, in 2002, a fire burned the hotel to the ground.
+Lake Jeff was created by a dam built in 1927 so the village bathers could romp at and recreate in the shadow of the Lake Jeff Hotel, one of the crown jewels of Jeffersonville until its closing in 1998.
+(Four years later, in 2002, a fire burned the hotel to the ground).